Mini-TES: Martian soil

 The Mini-TES is used for identifying promising rocks and soils for closer examination, and to determine the processes that formed Martian rocks.
 It measures the infrared radiation that the target rock or object emits in 167 different wavelengths, providing information about the target's composition.
 One particular goal is to search for minerals that were formed by the action of water, such as carbonates and clays.
 The instrument can also look skyward to provide temperature profiles of the Martian atmosphere and detect the abundance of dust and water vapor.

 The instrument is located inside the warm electronics box in the body of the rover - the mirror redirects radiation into the aperture from above.
 The Mini-TES instruments aboard the MERs Opportunity and Spirit were never expected to survive the cold Martian winter even if the rovers themselves survived.
 It was thought that a small potassium bromide (KBr) beamsplitter which was housed in an aluminium fitting would crack due to the mismatched coefficient of thermal expansion.
-This never happened however and the miniTES instrument on both rovers has survived several Martian winters, and the Spirit rover continues to periodically use the Mini-TES for remote sensing.
-(The miniTES on the Opportunity rover is not currently being used because of accumulated dust on the mirror following the 2007 dust storm).
+This never happened however and the Mini-TES instrument on both rovers has survived several Martian winters, and the Spirit rover continued to periodically use the Mini-TES for remote sensing until the end of its mission in 2010.
+(The Mini-TES on the Opportunity rover was rendered inoperable because of accumulated dust on the mirror following the 2007 dust storm).

 There are two other types of spectrometers mounted on the rover's arm which provide additional information about the composition when the rover is close enough to touch the object.

-Mini-Tes can work with Pancams to analyze surroundings.
+Mini-TES can work with Pancams to analyze surroundings.

 The Mini-TES weighs 2.1 kg (4.6 lb) of the total 185 kg (408 lb) for the whole rover.